Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 ## Get the files

-1. Get the sample files from GitHub: [Link to Eric's GitHub repo](https://garage-06.visualstudio.com/MicrochipIoT%202027%2088114/_git/PIC_IoT?version=GBmaster)
+1. Get the sample files from GitHub: [GitHub repo](https://github.com/ericwol-msft/Microchip-PIC-MCU16-AzureIoT)

 2. Open the project in MPLAB X: File > Open Project > [select the folder in which you just downloaded the files].
 The MPLAB X project name is "myiot"